Barbara Lekberg: Early life and education

 Barbara Lekberg was born as Barbara Ann Hult on March 19, 1925, in Portland, Oregon.
 Her mother was music teacher Mildred Anderson, and her father was in the family lumber business, Melvin Hult.
 She spent her early childhood in Oregon, and later in Illinois and Iowa.

 Lekberg attended University of Iowa, studying sculpture under Humbert Albrizio, Philip Guston, and Mauricio Lasansky.
 She graduated in 1946 with a B.A. degree in sculpture, and in 1947 with a M.A. degree in art history.
 She moved to New York City in the late 1940s.
 Lekberg studied at The Clay Club (now known as the SculptureCenter), under Sahl Swarz and learned how to weld steel sculptures.

 Career

 Her first solo exhibition was in 1959 at the SculptureCenter.
-She made large figurative metal sculptors, often involving draped fabrics.
+She made large figurative metal sculptures, often involving draped fabrics.
 Lekberg taught classes at the University of the Arts, from 1981 to 2001.

 She was a member of the National Academy of Design.
 Lekberg was awarded the Guggenheim Fellowship in fine arts two times (1957, 1959).